awsdocs/amazon-cloudfront-developer-guide/doc_source/add-origin-custom-headers.md

 If some of your viewers don’t support cross\-origin resource sharing \(CORS\), you can configure CloudFront to always add the `Origin` header to requests that it sends to your origin\.
 Then you can configure your origin to return the `Access-Control-Allow-Origin` header for every request\.
 You must also [configure CloudFront to respect CORS settings](header-caching.md#header-caching-web-cors)\.

 **Controlling access to content**
 You can use custom headers to control access to content\.
 By configuring your origin to respond to requests only when they include a custom header that gets added by CloudFront, you prevent users from bypassing CloudFront and accessing your content directly on the origin\.
-For more information, see [ Restricting Access to Files on Custom Origins](private-content-overview.md#forward-custom-headers-restrict-access)\.
+For more information, see [ Restricting access to files on custom origins](private-content-overview.md#forward-custom-headers-restrict-access)\.

 ## Configuring CloudFront to Add Custom Headers to Origin Requests<a name="add-origin-custom-headers-configure"></a>